 Anniversary flowers festooned, quake closed, Snell Pl footbridge, with a sign on the cordon fence which read:

 22.02.12.
-Avonside Dr view of quake anniversary flowers on road cones, Avon River stop bank, by Avondale Rd Bridge
+Avonside Dr view, quake anniversary flowers on orange, plastic, road cones, Avon River stop bank, by Avondale Rd Bridge

 22.02.12.
 Quake anniversary flowers on Avondale Rd Bridge.
 See quake separation of span from abutment.
 In 2013 the abutment was demolished & replaced by SCIRT